Politics, Policy and Government

 Looks at the Australian State in a wider political context by examining the major changes it has undergone in the last twenty years.
 The course explores the major reforms to the public service and other government agencies by examining their changing relationship to government.
 A central question will be whether the public service has become overly politicised such that it is unable to offer the government independent advice.
 Case studies of specific policy issues in areas such as immigration, education, and defence (or any other topical policy area) will be used to trace the development of major government policy decisions and to explore problems of politicisation and accountability.
 Attention is also given to the emergence of new policy frameworks, especially economic rationalism, and their impact on these processes.

-2. To enable students to gain a clear understanding of salient forces and principles of shaping policy advice.
+2. Demonstrate a clear understanding of salient forces and principles of shaping policy advice.

-3. To develop an enhanced understanding of the relations between policy advisors (private and public) and various spheres of government decision-making.
+3. Demonstrate an enhanced understanding of the relations between policy advisors (private and public) and various spheres of government decision-making.

-4. To develop an awareness of and ability to assess critically the theoretical and methodological debates in the field of public policy, public administration, and political science generally.
+4. Demonstrate an awareness of and ability to assess critically the theoretical and methodological debates in the field of public policy, public administration, and political science generally.

-5. To develop an understanding of key Social Science concepts and theories and acquire research skills to enable critical evaluation of the reliability, validity and efficacy of information, opinions and arguments.
+5. Demonstrate an understanding of key Social Science concepts and theories and acquire research skills to enable critical evaluation of the reliability, validity and efficacy of information, opinions and arguments.

-6. To provide an understanding of and practice in oral and written communication skills.
+6. Demonstrate an understanding of and practice in oral and written communication skills.